subframe7536/kysely-sqlite-tools/packages/dialect-wasm/README.md

 #### `NodeWasmDialect`: no compile

 you can choose to use `native file system` as backend storage, which is no need to recompile for different platform

-- no `RETURNING` support
-- only return rows when executing raw sql

 #### `CrsqliteDialect`: CRDT